-Professor Buckler’s teaching stresses the importance of values in the practice of law.
-The daughter of a certified public accountant, Dean Buckler gained an early respect for the professional ethic, a code that she turned into a career specialty while still a junior litigator.
+The daughter of a certified public accountant, Professor Buckler gained an early respect for the professional ethic, a code that she turned into a career specialty while still a junior litigator.
 After graduating from Yale University and Harvard Law School, she began her legal career at Berle Kass & Case, a small Manhattan firm that emphasized public interest work.
 Assigned to research a question about a possible conflict of interest, she soon became the house expert on ethics.

 Professor Buckler is co-author of the workplace reference book, Everything a Working Mother Needs to Know About Pregnancy Rights, Maternity Leave, and Making Her Career Work for Her.

 Professor Buckler has also co-chaired the Statewide Law School Access to Justice Council 2012-2014 and served on the New York County Lawyers Association Task Force on Professionalism and Ethics Institute, the American Civil Liberties Union Privacy Committee, and the New York City Bar Association Civil Rights Committee.